-Function Objects Description intersectsArea('x') A or B Returns true if any part of the object is inside the named rule area or zone.
-Rule area and zone names can be set in their respective properties dialogs.
-If the given area is a filled copper zone, the function tests if the given object is inside any of the filled copper regions of the zone, not if the object is inside the zone's outline. intersectsCourtyard('x') intersectsFrontCourtyard('x') intersectsBackCourtyard('x') A or B Returns true if any part of the object is inside the courtyard of the given footprint.
+Function Objects Description intersectsCourtyard('x') intersectsFrontCourtyard('x') intersectsBackCourtyard('x') A or B Returns true if any part of the object is inside the courtyard of the given footprint.
 The first variant checks both the front or back courtyard and returns true if the object is inside either one; the second and third variants check a courtyard on a specific layer.
-The footprint can be specified by reference designator or library ID in <footprint_library>:<footprint_name> format.
-The or ? wildcards can be used in the argument: insideCourtyard('R?') will check all footprints with references that contain R followed by a single character, while insideCourtyard('Resistor_SMD:') will check all footprints in the Resistor_SMD library.</footprint_name></footprint_library> isBlindBuriedVia() A or B Returns true if the object is a blind/buried via. isCoupledDiffPair() AB Returns true if the two objects being tested are part of the same differential pair but are opposite polarities.
+The named footprint x can be one of the following: • A reference designator, possibly containing wildcards and ?. intersectsCourtyard('R?') will check all footprints with references that contain R followed by a single character, while intersectsCourtyard('R') will check all footprints with reference designators starting with R. • A footprint library identifier in <footprint_library>: <footprint_name> format, possibly containing wildcards and ?. intersectsCourtyard('Resistor_SMD:') will check all footprints in the Resistor_SMD:') will check all footprints in the Resistor_SMD library. • A component class, in the form \${Class:ClassName}.
+The Class keyword is not case-sensitive, but component class names are case-sensitive.
+The function will return true if the object intersects the courtyard of a footprint with the named component class.</footprint_name></footprint_library> isBlindBuriedVia() A or B Returns true if the object is a blind/buried via. isCoupledDiffPair() AB Returns true if the two objects being tested are part of the same differential pair but are opposite polarities.
 For example, returns true if A is in net /USB+ and B is in net /USB isMicroVia() A or B Returns true if the object is a microvia. isPlated() A or B Returns true if the object is a plated hole (in a pad or via). memberOf('x') A or B Returns true if the object is a member of the named group x.
-Deprecated; use memberOfGroup() instead. memberOfGroup('x') A or B Returns true if the object is a member of a group named x.
+Deprecated; use memberOfGroup() instead. memberOfGroup('x') A or B Returns true if the object is a member of a group named x. , 02 6 and the second s

 Function Objects Description memberOfFootprint('x') A or B Returns true if the object is a member of the given footprint.
-The footprint can be specified by reference designator or library ID in <footprint_library>:<footprint_name> format.
-The or ? wildcards can be used in the argument: memberOfFootprint('R?') will check all footprints with references that contain R followed by a single character, while memberOfFootprint('Resistor_SMD:') will check all footprints in the Resistor_SMD library.</footprint_name></footprint_library> memberOfSheet('x') A or B Returns true if the object is a member of a schematic sheet named x.
+The named footprint x can be one of the following: A reference designator, possibly containing wildcards and ?. memberOfFootprint('R?') will match all footprints with references that contain R followed by a single character, while memberOfFootprint('R') will match all footprints with reference designators starting with R. A footprint library identifier in <footprint_library>: <footprint_name> format, possibly containing wildcards and ?. memberOfFootprint('Resistor_SMD:') will match all footprints in the Resistor_SMD library.</footprint_name></footprint_library> A component class, in the form \${Class:ClassName}.
+The Class keyword is not case-sensitive, but component class names are case-sensitive.
+The function will return true if the object is a member of a footprint with the named component class. memberOfSheet('x') A or B Returns true if the object is a member of a schematic sheet named x.